-To add to our growing number of Beckett Simonon reviews following our detailed brand guide page, we thought that it was time to return to a classic style.
-Overall, brogues are my favourite shoe style and I must own about three of four these days.
+To add to our growing number of Beckett Simonon men’s shoes coverage, we thought that it was time to return to a classic style.
+Overall, brogues are my favorite shoe style and I must own about three of four these days.

-While it wasn’t something that I needed, I thought it might make for an interesting baseline by exploring Beckett Simonon’s Yate full brogue with a detailed review where we’ll cover the following considerations:
+While it wasn’t something that I needed, I thought it might make for an interesting baseline by exploring Beckett Simonon’s Yates full brogue with a detailed review where we’ll cover the following considerations:

-The heel is made from a vegetable-tanned leather while the interior lining is wholecut vachetta leather.
+The heel is made from vegetable-tanned leather while the interior lining is wholecut vachetta leather.

-The Yates are full brogues, which you can learn more about with our detailed brogue style guide.
+At a glance, it may not be easy to discern that the Yates are full brogues.
 In short, this means that the Yates features several layers of leather with all the hallmarks of the shoe style.

 As a full brogue, the Yates have an Oxford-style closed lace throat.
-We’ve already mentioned is aggressive broguing by which we mean that the design features some intense ornamentation and rich detailing.
+We’ve already mentioned aggressive broguing, by which we mean that the design features some intense ornamentation and rich detailing.

 Firstly, the medallioned toe cap is of a wing-tip design that reaches up to the foot’s arches.
-However, it’s the uppers are multi-layered and there is a second wing tip high up the vamp.
+However, its uppers are multi-layered and there is a second wing tip high up the vamp.

 Both feature strong perfing and pinking, which refers to the perforations and jagged edges.
 These layers edge quite close to one another and practically touch at one point.